By Avril Broadley

 Pin for later!

-Avril Broadley is a graphic designer, art director and as of now, a blogger.
-She lives and works in the hipster heartland of North East London with her college sweetheart and their miniature Schnauzer.
-She recently started a blog, GrownGals.com with the aim of sharing her midlife experiences with other like-minded women.
+Avril Broadley is a midlife graphic designer, writer, gardener, cook and bottle washer.
+She lives and works in East London with her childhood sweetheart and their mini schnauzer Ricci.
+She has a blog called GrownGals.com with the aim of sharing her midlife experiences with other like-minded women.